Thirupaachi

-Thirupaachi is a 2005 Indian Tamil-language action film written and directed by Perarasu (in his directorial debut) and produced by R. B. Choudary under Super Good Films.
-The film stars Vijay, alongside Trisha, Mallika, J. Livingston, Pasupathy, Benjamin, Kota Srinivasa Rao, Vaiyapuri and Manoj K. Jayan.
+Thirupaachi is a 2005 Indian Tamil-language action drama film written and directed by Perarasu (in his directorial debut) and produced by R. B. Choudary under Super Good Films.
+The film stars Vijay in the main lead role alongside Trisha and Mallika, while J. Livingston, Pasupathy, Benjamin, Kota Srinivasa Rao, Vaiyapuri and Manoj K. Jayan play supporting roles.
 The music was composed by Dhina, who jointly composed one song each with Devi Sri Prasad and Mani Sharma.
 The cinematography and editing were handled by S. Saravanan and V. Jaishankar.

 Thirupaachi was released on 14 January 2005, and was one of the most successful Tamil films of the year.
 It was remade in Kannada as Thangigagi and in Telugu as Annavaram.

 Plot

 Sivagiri alias Giri, a bladesmith in a remote village near Thirupaachi, has a lovable sister Karpagam and runs into hilarious incidents while searching for a groom for his sister.
 When a city guy proposes to Karpagam, Giri accepts their relationship.
 Giri accompanies the newlyweds to Chennai.
 On a trip to Chennai, Giri rescues a court witness from Pattasu Balu, a gangster dominating Central Chennai.
 Giri also learns about Pan Parag Ravi, a local gangster dominating North Chennai and also responsible for troubling Karpagam's husband's canteen business.

 During an altercation at a theatre, Kannappan gets murdered by Saniyan Sagadai, a gangster dominating South Chennai.
 Karpagam's husband tells Giri to leave Chennai for his sister to be happy.
 After Kannapan's funeral, Giri leaves his hometown and says that he received a job at a cloth manufacturing company in Erode.
 However, Giri is still in Chennai with intentions to finish all gangsters.
 Giri calls Sagadai and states that he will kill him.
 Giri also calls ACP Raj Guru and says that he will eradicate the city's gangsters.
 Inspector Veluchamy, Giri's friend, initially refuses Giri's methods, but later helps Giri in the mission after his son Arun gets killed by Balu.

 Veluchamy provides a list of the city's entire crime network to Giri by providing the specifications of leading gangsters in various areas.
 Giri writes their names and soon kills Balu.
 Later, Giri provokes Ravi to kill his brother and Ravi hides in a politician's house to escape from Giri.
-Ravi damages the politician’s house and vehicles to make the police believe that someone has attacked his house.
+Ravi damages the politician's house and vehicles to make the police believe that someone has attacked his house.
 The police decide to provide security for the politician.
 Through Veluchamy, Giri learns that Ravi is hiding in the politician's house.
 He brings a group of people, who rally due to losing their money to a fraudulent financier hiding in the politician's place.